njamutoh/aws-crm-platform/README.md

 - Instance bootstrap must match the security model
 - Infrastructure readiness does not guarantee application readiness
 - Production engineering requires debugging across IAM, networking, deployment automation, runtime behavior, and data state

+What made this project meaningful was that it forced me to think like an operator, not just a builder.
+The most valuable work happened after the first deployment, when the system had to be traced, corrected, and stabilized until it behaved like a real usable platform.

 ---